Eduard-Alexandru-V/HLR_Car_Driving_Sim/README.md

 ## Assembly

 1. **Instrument Cluster**
-   Disassemble the original Golf 4 cluster.
+  -  Disassemble the original Golf 4 cluster.
 Remove all electronics and stepper motors.
+  -  Print the gearboxes and when putting them together use a little bit of lube.
-   Install the servos and 3D-printed gearboxes behind the gauge faces, aligning them with the original needle axes.
+  -  Install the servos and 3D-printed gearboxes behind the gauge faces, aligning them with the original needle axes.
+  -  Print the Oled mount and trim carefully the edges so it fits snugly in the casing of the cluster.
+  -  The gauge face needs to be cut a little bit to compensate the oled screen size.

-2. **Stalk Inputs**
+3. **Stalk Inputs**
-   Connect the turn signal and wiper stalks to the Arduino.
+  -  Connect the turn signal and wiper stalks to the Arduino.
-   Use resistor ladder circuits to read multiple positions on a single analog pin.
+  -  Use resistor ladder circuits to read multiple positions on a single analog pin.

-3. **Wiring and Programming**
+4. **Wiring and Programming**
-   Connect servos to the appropriate digital pins and flash the provided Arduino sketch.
+ -  Connect servos to the appropriate digital pins and flash the provided Arduino sketch.
-   The Arduino will appear as both a joystick (for input) and a serial device (for telemetry).
+  -  The Arduino will appear as both a joystick (for input) and a serial device (for telemetry).

-4. **SimHub Configuration**
+5. **SimHub Configuration**
-   Set up a custom serial output profile in SimHub to match the expected data format.
+-  Set up a custom serial output profile in SimHub to match the expected data format.
-   Once connected, the gauges and inputs will function in real time.
+-  Once connected, the gauges and inputs will function in real time.

 ---